GooFit/GooFit/README.md

 ![GooFit logo](./docs/GooFitLogo.png)

-GooFit is a massively-parallel framework, written in CUDA, for doing maximum-likelihood fits with a comfortable syntax.
+GooFit is a massively-parallel framework, written using Thrust for CUDA and OpenMP, for doing maximum-likelihood fits with a familiar syntax.
-It is also possible to build
-GooFit using OpenMP.

 * [Changelog](./CHANGELOG.md)
 * [Contributing](./CONTRIBUTING.md)